 Design by Shannon Lea Doyle and Kelly Anderson

 Produced by Jana Fredricks and Ned Moore

-Love Me Forever Billy H. Tender premiered January 5th and ran through January 12th at Videofag in Toronto, with the same team except for the following:
+--Love Me Forever Billy H. Tender premiered January 5th and ran through January 12th at Videofag in Toronto, with the same team as above except for the following:

 The TEC project was made possible through the financial support of the National Theatre School of Canada

 The New York Times